AngleProtocol/angle-docs/other/amo.md

 ## Angle AMOs

 While we described above an example of a lending AMO, the Angle Protocol supports different types of AMOs.
-Each AMO is previously proposed on Angle governance forum and voted [on Snapshot](https://snapshot.org/#/anglegovernance.eth) before being put in production.
+Before being put in production, each AMO needs to be proposed on Angle governance forum and voted [on Snapshot](https://snapshot.org/#/anglegovernance.eth).

 Management of AMOs across different chains differs depending on their type.
 Some of them are managed by [the governance multisig](/governance/angle-dao.md#🗳-voting) on the corresponding chain.
 Others are managed fully automatically via trustless smart contracts.